manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Basic_usage.md

 ### match

-"match" is a simple query that matches the specified keywords in the specified fields
+"match" is a simple query that matches the specified keywords in the specified fields.

 ```json
 "query":